Publishing Private Modules to the Terraform Cloud Private Registry

 (Optional) If this module is a no-code ready module, select the Add Module to no-code provision allowlist checkbox.

-Note: No-code provisioning is in beta and available in the Terraform Cloud Business tier.
+Note: No-code provisioning is available in Terraform Cloud Plus Edition.
+Refer to Terraform Cloud pricing for details.

 Click Publish module.

 Terraform Cloud displays a loading page while it imports the module versions and then takes you to the new module's details page.
 On the details page, you can view available versions, read documentation, and copy a usage example.